 ADMH Office of Peer Programs, provides the Alabama Certified Peer Specialist Training Program (for individuals in recovery from mental illness).
 They also coordinate the Certified Recovery Support Specialist Training Program (for individuals in recovery from substance use disorders.)

 Types of Certifications Available to Peers in Recovery from Mental Illness:

 A mental health peer who has personal mental health experience from their own youth or adolescence, who is willing to share their personal experiences.
 (Must complete certification process)

 Certified Mental Health Adult Peer Specialist (CMHAPS)

 What is an Adult Peer Support Specialist?

-A mental health peer over age 18, in recovery who has lived experience with mental illness and willing to share their lived experience.
+A mental health peer over age 18, in recovery, who has lived experience with mental illness and is willing to share their lived experience.
 (Must complete certification process)

 What is a Parent Peer Support Specialist?

 A Mental Health Parent Peer Support Specialist is a provider who is parenting or has parented a child experiencing mental, emotional, or behavioral health disorders and can articulate the understanding of their experience with another parent or family member.
 This individual may be a birth parent, adoptive parent, family member standing in for an absent parent, or other person chosen by the family or youth to have the role of parent.

 Types of Certifications Available to Peers in Recovery from Mental Illness and/or Substance Abuse: